Professor of Mathematics & Department Chair

 - Math 413: Discoveries Seminar (Syllabus)

-- Lower-Level Mathematics: Discrete Mathematics, Calculus 1 – 3, Freshman Seminar (in game theory), Intermediate Algebra, Introductory Statistics, Mathematical Modeling (for liberal arts students), Mathematical World (survey course for liberal arts students), Mathematics for Elementary School Teachers, Precalculus, and Quantitative Reasoning.
+- Lower-Level Mathematics: Applied Algebra, Discrete Mathematics, Calculus I, Calculus II, Fair Allocation (Peacemaking Perspectives course), Freshman Seminar (in game theory), Intermediate Algebra, Introductory Statistics, Mathematical Modeling (for liberal arts students), Mathematical World (survey course for liberal arts students), Mathematics for Elementary School Teachers (Arithmetic and Geometry), Multivariate Calculus, Precalculus, and Quantitative Reasoning.

-- Upper-Level Mathematics: Applied Linear Algebra, Biomathematics, Combinatorics and Discrete Models, Conjecture and Proof, Differential Equations, Discrete Optimization, Game Theory, Graph Theory, Linear Algebra, Linear Programming, Probability and Statistics, Mathematical Modeling, Numerical Analysis, Probabilistic Methods of Operations Research, Real Analysis, and Senior Seminar.
+- Upper-Level Mathematics: Abstract Algebra, Applied Linear Algebra, Biomathematics, Combinatorics and Discrete Models, Conjecture and Proof, Differential Equations, Discrete Optimization, Game Theory, Graph Theory, Group Theory, Linear Algebra, Linear Programming, Modern Geometry, Mathematical Modeling, Numerical Analysis, Probabilistic Methods of Operations Research, Probability and Statistics, Real Analysis, and Senior Seminar.